 Genre: Martial arts

 Quentin Tarantino’s martial arts epic homage includes a myriad of cinematic references and most importantly celebrates female action (anti-)heroes.
 His script can be seen as employing the traditional tropes of revenge but is not as straightforward as you might think.
 And being Tarantino, he drenches his 4th film with style, twists and nuanced layers for everyone involved in the catalistic event exciting curiosity and smartly building a fantasy world of assassins.
 The Bride is a force to be reckoned with but the more time we spend with her, the more human she becomes while the deadly viper assassination squad is oozing equally grace and menace.
-With career high performances (Thurman, Carridine, Liu and Hannah has never been better), a groovy soundtrack and brilliant orchestrated action from Yuen Woo Ping that could go toe to toe with “The Matrix Reloaded” in the same year, “Kill Bill” starts as an exercise of style over substance but quickly evolves to a personal conflict between two wounded individuals.
+With career high performances (Thurman, Carradine, Liu and Hannah has never been better), a groovy soundtrack and brilliant orchestrated action from Yuen Woo-ping that could go toe to toe with “The Matrix Reloaded” in the same year, “Kill Bill” starts as an exercise of style over substance but quickly evolves to a personal conflict between two wounded individuals.
 It is a triumph of action and a beautiful tribute to Asian and Western action masterpieces that so far, none have managed to surpass or come even close.